toreanderson/toreanderson.github.io/_posts/2015-09-07-working-around-github-pages-and-astlys-missing-ipv6-support-using-apache-mod_proxy.markdown

 In any case, at this point in time http://blog.toreanderson.no/ is available over both IPv4 and IPv6 and I am therefore finally comfortable with letting people know that this blog actually exists.
-While the solution is far from ideal from a technical point of view, it is better than the alternative than having to wait an unknown amount of time for Fastly to dual-stack GitHub Pages and the rest of the sites they host on their CDN.
+While the `mod_proxy` workaround is far from ideal from a technical point of view, it is better than the alternative - having to wait an indeterminate amount of time for Fastly to dual-stack GitHub Pages and the rest of the sites they host on their CDN.